yiqin/notificationCenter/README.md

 How to add?
 =======
 Users submit the link to our app.
 From website or in the app.
 Then we use our email (for exmample - yiqin.mems@gmail.com) to  get that.
 When yiqin.mems@gmail.com receive the email, forward all of the information to the our app.
-In this way, we build many and many subscribers.
-Then we grow.